ColdBox/coldbox-platform/ApplicationTemplate/test/readme.txt

 Structure:
 -integration
-	- cfcunit - cfcunit enabled tests
-	- mxunit - mxunit enabled tests
 	- GeneralTest.cfc - The test case for the General.cfc handler
  	- MaintTest.cfc - The test case for the Main.cfc handler
  -unit
  	- For all your unit test cases.
  -mocks